Visa & Passport Information

 Passports & Documentation

 You will need your passport when leaving and re-entering the UK, as well as to gain entry to your destination.
 It also serves as a de facto form of identification when buying currency and some countries require you to carry it at all times as identification.
 It is important that your passport is not damaged and has sufficient pages for any required visas and/or entry stamps gained en route.
 Please be aware that most countries require six months' validity on your passport from the date of return; you may not be able to travel if your passport does not meet these requirements.

 When visiting the USA, you can no longer apply for your ESTA on the day of travel.
 As such, we recommend that you complete your ESTA application no less than 72 hours before departure, and ensure you carry the relevant documents of proof with you during travel.

-From 1st October 2019, British visitors to New Zealand will require an Electronic Travel Authority (ETA).
-This will need to be obtained online, and in advance of your departure.
-ETAs for forthcoming trips can be applied for from 1st July 2019.
-For more advice or information, chat to your Flight Centre Travel Expert.
+From 1st October 2019, British Citizens travelling to New Zealand will require an Electronic Travel Authority (ETA), priced at NZ$9 when bought via the mobile app or NZ$12 when purchased online.
+This will need to be obtained in advance of your departure.
+ETAs for forthcoming trips can be applied for from 1st July 2019 and will be valid for two years.

 As you may already be aware, current political debates in regards to Brexit could mean that requirements for travel may change for British passport holders.
 Therefore, please monitor any changes with respect to entry requirements and passport validity.
-Please be aware that six months' validity may be required on your passport.
 If you are hiring a car, you may need an International Driver’s Permit.
 If you have any specific queries, please speak to your friendly Travel Expert, or a member of our Travel Concierge team, for more information.